The Tragic Death of Longshoreman Clarence Clemons

 IWA union activist Emmitt Holmes stands in front of a banner reading “Vancouver Joint Labor Committee to Combat Racial Discrimination”.
 The labour community became involved in the calls for justice early in this case and continued to amplify the issue throughout the inquest.
 Patrick Kerr photo, courtesy of Allen Seager.

-Up until that year, the labour committee had taken up some incidents of racism, such as claims by the Brotherhood of Sleeping Car Porters that blacks were being denied service in Vancouver beer parlours, but there were none serious enough to garner public outrage.
-The Clemons case became a sparkplug that activated the conversation around racism in Vancouver.
-The Marine Workers and Boilermakers Union passed a resolution demanding a public inquiry into the alleged beating, and sent a letter reading: “Our information is that Clemens [sic] was brutally set upon by the arresting policemen… We have heard of such conditions in fascist Germany and we won’t tolerate such conditions here.”
+Up until that year, the committee had taken up some incidents of racism, such as claims by the Brotherhood of Sleeping Car Porters that blacks were being denied service in Vancouver beer parlours, but there were none serious enough to garner public outrage.
+The Clemens case became a sparkplug that activated the conversation around racism in Vancouver.
+The Marine Workers and Boilermakers Union passed a resolution demanding a public inquiry into the alleged beating, and sent a letter reading: “Our information is that Clemens was brutally set upon by the arresting policemen… We have heard of such conditions in fascist Germany and we won’t tolerate such conditions here.”

-Frank Collins [of the United Brotherhood of Sleeping Car Porters] concluded that Clemons had been the victim of “a sadistic beating” by officers Brown and Wintrip.
-An investigation was opened, but with Clemons now unable to speak, the prosecutor declared a lack of evidence and dropped the charges.
-The situation changed when Clarence died in hospital, his death marked “unnatural” by the coroner – the Coroner’s Act mandated an inquest in this case.
+Frank Collins [of the United Brotherhood of Sleeping Car Porters] concluded that Clemens had been the victim of “a sadistic beating” by officers Brown and Wintrip.
+An investigation was opened, but with Clemens now unable to speak, the prosecutor declared a lack of evidence and dropped the charges.

 The Inquest